 Funding can be used to pay for travel to allow the school group to visit the STEM partner’s place of work, if appropriate.

-Travel expenses for STEM partners can be covered but these need to be clearly justified in the application form.
+Travel expenses for STEM partners can be covered up to £200.

 Multiple STEM partners